 The tree of life obviously figures into God’s ultimate plan and purpose.
 But how?
 Where is the tree of life between the Garden of Eden and standing beside the river of the water of life flowing from the throne of God?
 Let’s take a look.

-The only place other than Genesis and Revelation where we find the phrase, tree of life, is in Proverbs.
+The only place other than Genesis and Revelation where we find the phrase, “tree of life”, is in Proverbs.
 In Proverbs, however, the references are distinctly different than in Genesis and Revelation.
-In Genesis nd Revelation, we see “the” Tree of Life; in Proverbs, we see only references to “a” tree of life.
+Genesis and Revelation refer to “the” Tree of Life; Proverbs, refers only to “a” tree of life.

 [Wisdom] is a tree of life to those who lay hold of her;